markziemann/dee2/README.md

 ## Contributions welcome
 We welcome contributions to code development as well as machine time.
-If you have idle compute resources and bandwith, consider sheduling DEE2 over the weekend with a cron job.
+If you have idle compute resources and bandwith, consider scheduling DEE2 over the weekend with a cron job.

 ## Quick start guide
 Install docker